FujiNetWIFI/servers/apod/README.md

   for parsing the HTML and RSS feed XML from the APOD site
 - [ImageMagick](https://imagemagick.org/), used for scaling and
   format conversion of the images fetched from the APOD site
+- [Wget](https://www.gnu.org/software/wget/), used to fetch files
+  off the web

 People are encouraged to look at how this works and create improved versions that are less "cobbled-together" than my original.